Python Iterators: Understanding Iterables and Iterators in Python

 print(x)

-📘 Real-World Use Cases of Iterators
+📘 Real-World Uses of Iterators

-• Reading huge files line by line
+• Reading large files line by line

-• Processing streams of data
+• Processing logs or sensor data

 🎯 Conclusion